Symphony No. 9 (Bruckner): Carragan's completion (1983; revised 2003, 2006, 2007, 2010, 2017)

-Carragan uses both older and earlier bifolios.
+In a critical review Richard Osborne reports that Carragan uses both earlier and later bifolios.
 He bridges the gaps more freely by using sound formations and harmonic connections that are less typical for Bruckner than for later musical history (Mahler).
 He extends the coda by remaining at a constant fortissimo level for long periods and incorporating a variety of themes and allusions, including the chorale theme and the Te Deum.

 Samale–Mazzuca completion (1984; revised 1985/1988)

 The team of Nicola Samale and Giuseppe Mazzuca put together a new realisation from 1983 to 1985.
 The 1984 completion was recorded in 1986 by Eliahu Inbal and fits in with Inbal's recordings of early versions of Bruckner's symphonies.
 It was also included by Gennadi Rozhdestvensky in his recording of the different versions of Bruckner's symphonies.
 The coda of this realisation has more in common with the corresponding passage of the Eighth Symphony than it does with the later Samale, Mazzuca, Phillips and Cohrs realisation.

 Samale revised the 1985 completion in 1988 with Benjamin-Gunnar Cohrs and recorded it in the same year with the Katowice National Symphony Orchestra.